Action for Access

 Whether you’re a disabled person, a shopkeeper, an elected representative or an interested individual, we can all take Action for Access.

 What can I do?

 You can survey all kinds of places you visit — shops, pubs and even public transport — and highlight poor access problems to the people who run them.

 What can I do as a shop manager or business owner?

 Whether you run a corner shop, a leisure complex or a restaurant, you have a duty under the Equality Act to provide the same level of service to disabled customers as non-disabled customers.
-You can also download the Equality and Human Rights Commission's guide for businesses (PDF).
+You can also read the Equality and Human Rights Commission's guidance for businesses.